ExitValue.ai

 How do MSP/VMS contracts affect valuation?

 Long-term Managed Service Provider contracts provide revenue visibility, but concentration is a problem.
-The sweet spot is 5-10 MSP relationships with no single contract exceeding 20% of revenue.
+The sweet spot is 5-10 MSP relationships with no single contract exceeding a percent-of-revenue figure.
 Agencies above 40% concentration in one MSP face 1-2x multiple discounts.
 Agencies with diversified MSP/VMS books at 15-20% concentration each get full multiples.

 How long does it take to sell a healthcare staffing agency?